recomb-seq/proceedings-seq/index.md

 ### Our Review Process

 Every paper submitted to RECOMB-Seq undergoes a rigorous peer-review process, with each submission being evaluated by at least three reviewers.
+The best selection of papers are accepted and invited for an oral presentation at the conference.
+All accepted papers are required to be available on a public preprint server (bioRxiv, arXiv, etc.).

 ### From Proceedings to Journal Publication

-Authors of accepted papers have multiple avenues for publication:
+Authors of accepted papers have two avenues for publication, which they select at the time of submission:

-- Journal Partnership: RECOMB-Seq maintains partnerships with leading journals.
+- Journal Parternship: RECOMB-Seq maintains partnerships with leading journals.
 Accepted papers are eligible for publication in one of our partners after an additional editorial screening process.
 RECOMB-Seq had different journal partners over the years, including BMC Bioinformatics, Bioinformatics, iScience, and Journal of Computational Biology.
-- Overlay: Manuscripts submitted to this track are reviewed by the program committee, and selected submissions are invited for oral presentation.
-The authors are free to choose to submit their manuscript to any journal.

-Regardless of the publication avenues, we require all papers to be submitted to a public preprint server (bioRxiv, arXiv, etc.) prior to the conference.
+- Overlay Track: The authors submit their manuscript to any journal of their choice and undergo a review process there.